• Experience the Original Great Ride over four days of riding

 You will be collected and taken to Naseby from the Red Barn at Wedderburn.

 Old Doctors Residence - Deluxe Superior Suite including a continental breakfast

 DAY 4- WEDDERBURN TO KOKONGA CYCLING DISTANCE 31.5KM

 You will be returned to the Red Barn at Wedderburn

-Today you will experience the wide open plains of the Maniototo and cycle past the Wedderburn Goods shed made famous by Grahame Sydney’s “July “.
+Today you will experience the wide open plains of the Maniototo and cycle past the Wedderburn Goods shed made famous by Grahame Sydney’s “July on the Maniototo “.
 You will also pass through Ranfurly, the Art Deco center of Otago.
-The original train station is now a busy visitor’s information center.
+The original train station is now a busy visitor’s information centre.

 Kokonga Lodge -– Deluxe Superior Room with ensuite including a continental breakfast

 DAY 5 - KOKONGA TO MIDDLEMARCH CYCLING DISTANCE 42 KM